Visit Alexandria has all of the up to date information on shopping, dining, and special events in Alexandria at www.visitalexandriava.com.

 Alexandria loves special events and parades.
 Some of the most popular include First Night Alexandria on New Year’s Eve, the George Washington Birthday Parade in February, the Saint Patrick’s Day Parade in March, the Annual USA and City Birthday Celebration in July, the King Street Art Festival in September, Del Ray’s Art on the Avenue in October, the Del Ray Turkey Trot in November, and the Scottish Christmas Walk and the Boat Parade of Lights in December.

 Year-round markets include the Old Town farmers market on Market Square, the nation’s oldest continuously operating Farmers’ Market, and the Del Ray Farmers’ Market on Mount Vernon Avenue; both are open Saturday mornings.
-The Upper King Street Fresh Farmers’ Market runs Wednesday afternoons, and both the West End Farmers’ Market and the Four Mile Run Farmers and Artisans Market run Sunday mornings seasonally.
+The Old Town North Farmers' Market runs Thursday afternoons, and both the West End Farmers’ Market and the Four Mile Run Farmers and Artisans Market run Sunday mornings seasonally.
 Visit the City’s website for a detailed list of the farmers markets.